Getting Ready For Driverless Vehicles

 Contact a Long Island Car Accident Attorney Today

 If you have been involved in a motor vehicle crash and were injured by someone else’s negligence, then you should contact the motor vehicle accident attorneys with the Law Offices of Cohen & Jaffe, LLP.
 You may be eligible to file a personal injury lawsuit to seek compensation for medical bills, lost wages and damages to your car.
-We have offices on Long Island, and we focus on personal injury and motor vehicle accident related cases.
-Contact us at (866) 895-0420.
+We have offices on Long Island, and we focus on Long Island personal injury attorney and motor vehicle accident related cases.
+Contact us at (516) 358-6900.

 - Young Drivers More Accepting of Driverless Vehicles